-Three volunteers, one special shop on Brook Street, Hull
+Three volunteers, one special place on Brook Street in Hull

 This Volunteers Week, how about a role in your local British Red Cross shop?
 These volunteers, from our shop in Hull, might just convince you to sign up.

 After Covid-19 kept us apart for so long, we appreciate those around us like never before.
 Many of us want to give back and reconnect with our communities, forge new friendships and wave hello.

 Here, three of our volunteers explain how working in their local British Red Cross charity shop in Hull has enriched their lives in surprising ways.

 From a renewed sense of belonging, to fighting loneliness and feeling accepted, volunteering with the Red Cross has got them through the pandemic and beyond.

 What's it like to volunteer in a British Red Cross shop?
 It involves lots of colourful markers and one or two dance moves.

 "I needed something, and this has filled a big gap in my life."

 After losing her husband of 46 years in September 2019, Sue was at a complete loss.
 She had just retired, and the days stretched before her.
 She remembered the ‘lovely atmosphere’ in her local Red Cross shop and so she decided to give volunteering a go.

 “The shop has been an absolute lifeline for me.
 I needed something, and this has filled a big gap in my life.
 The shop manager is so lovely.
 She used to make sure I was okay and let me know I could talk to her.
 And I did.”